 Red Tails is quite literally, a soaring success.

-Red Tails is out in cinemas on 6th June 2012.
+Red Tails is released nationwide on 6th June 2012.

 Watch the trailer for Red Tails here: